jw1912/akimbo/README.md

 </div>

-A compact UCI Chess engine written in Rust.
+A strong UCI Chess and Chess960 engine written in Rust.

 Ending with version 0.6.0, akimbo had a hard upper limit of 1000 lines of code, excluding blank lines and comments.
 Stats are included below (SLOC), but this restraint is now abandoned in favour of making a more feature-complete engine.